This document addresses common problems that you encounter when you try to:

 Figure 7 - Install the Java Policy File

-You can use FTP to download the JAR file to your PC.
+You can use FTP in order to download the JAR file to your PC.

 Open a DOS window.